Nativization: Phonological transfer

 The lexical stress patterns in Singlish is also significantly different from British varieties.
 Notably, the stress of a word falls in the front syllable.

 The diagram above shows where the stress is places in a lexical word according to the variety.
 Portions of the word that have been capitalized reflect where the stress is placed.
-Unlike the British variety of English, the stress almost always falls on the second portion of Singaporean English in two-syllabic words and phrases.
+In Singapore English, the word "colleague", for example, typically has stress on the second syllable, rather than the first.

 Discourse transfer

 With the intermingling of languages, transfer of discourse norms from one language to another also takes place.

 Formal writing in British or American varieties of English values directness with a lack of literary flourish.
 However, English formal writing style in India is indirect and highly ornamental.
 This is directly influenced by the discourse style of various indigenous Indian languages which values indirectness and stylization in formal registers.
 An example of such can be seen in this wedding invitation.
 You are requested to make it convenient to reach here with family well in time to participate in all the connected ceremonies.
 In case you would like to invite anyone else from your side, kindly intimate the name and address.The process of nativization is not only a linguistic process, but also a social one.
 The transfer of features from other languages into a target language may stem from ‘cultural embedding’.
 In the case of English nativization, English is often a functional language meant to serve as the language of communication in a multilingual, multi-ethnic community.
 This transfer of features from other languages to the target language is a variation of the extension strategy, but takes on a sociolinguistics slant.
 Speakers of this emergent varieties of English often view their unique pronunciations as a marker of cultural identity, rather than something to be correct.
 These are acceptable ways to speak; in contrast, to imitate British or American English phonologies can come across as snobbish to a speaker’s speech community.